-As stated above, ALT modifier is rarely used alone.
-It is almost always used in conjunction with CTRL, treating the combination CTRL+ALT as a "virtual" modifier key called ALTGR.
+As stated above, the ALT modifier is never used alone - Windows mandates that it's always paired with CTRL.
+The combination CTRL+ALT is special enough that it can be treated as a "virtual" modifier key called ALTGR.

 If Uses AltGr is checked, "ALTGR" is shown instead of “CTRL+ALT” throughout the KbdEdit GUI.
 This is not a mere cosmetic change: in "Uses AltGr" layouts, right ALT is also treated differently by Windows: pressing it has exactly the same effect as pressing CTRL and (left) ALT together.

-A less known special flag SHIFTLOCK can be used to change the interplay of SHIFT and Caps Lock: if SHIFTLOCK is checked, Caps Lock is turned off by pressing SHIFT (normally, Caps Lock is turned off by pressing the Caps Lock key again).
+A less known special flag SHIFTLOCK can be used to change the interplay of SHIFT and Caps Lock: if SHIFTLOCK is checked, Caps Lock can be turned off only by pressing SHIFT (normally, Caps Lock is turned off by pressing the Caps Lock key again).